UW-Madison-Lee-Lab/ICL-HCG/README.md

 python EXP_NUMTRAIN/IO_other_B7.py
 ```
 You can parallel run them via running them in different tmux windows.
-Arange 4 python in one 4090 GPU is pratically a good idea and consuming all calculation power.
-(So there are 32 python files, 4 or 8 Geforce 4090 are recommended to finish them in 3-2 days.)
+Arange 4 python files in one 4090 GPU is practically a good idea and consuming all calculation power.
+(So there are 32 python files, each contains 2 runs on Transformer and 6 runs on other models, 4 or 8 Geforce 4090 are recommended to finish them in 3-2 days.)
 If you are interested in how the hyperparameters are chosen, please read these python file :D.
 ### Step 3: Visualize Results
 Then run